nanli9/Quantum-Hackathon/README.md

-# Quantum Simulation of the LiH Ground State Energy
+# Quantum Simulation of the LiH and CH4 Ground State Energy

 This project leverages **quantum computing**, specifically the **Variational Quantum Eigensolver (VQE)** algorithm, to calculate the ground state energy of the Lithium Hydride (LiH) and Methane (CH4) molecule.
 The primary goal is to generate the molecule's **Potential Energy Surface (PES)** by simulating the bond energy at various interatomic distances.